 aw fuck, it all make me want to beat the hell out of both of them from the nausea.

 I have finally settled my anger over the melodramatic bullshit my co-worker has inflicted upon me.
-I realized I’m not so much mad at her, she can’t help being the elitist fuckwad that she is.
-I’m more angered by how it was handled by her superior.
+I realized I’m not so much mad at her, she can’t help being the … Continue reading yankee heather is now furniture (g2)

 So… me, the Yankee, the Hippy and one of our other employees went to an “advanced” class on Windows Excel.
 I say “advanced” since I’m not sure if they just have to mention the buzzwords of “pivot table” or “vlookup” to qualify, but that was about the quality of this course.
 Our suspicion of exactly how bad it was going to be started when we got a good look of the picture of our instructor.